pdhoff/US-counties-C19-data/README.md

 Notes:

-* The data from the two sources (USA Facts and NY Times) are pretty similar, but there are some differences.
-See the data source pages for details on how they are differently handling various data issues.
-*  I have disaggregated the NYT New York City data based on the relative populations of the five boroughs.
 * I do not take the `case` data too seriously.
 The number of cases is a nondecreasing function of the number of tests, and reasons for and rates of testing may vary greatly by county.